a-little-srdjan/grapher/README.md

 `grapher -deny="golang|vendor" -pkgs=github.com/blevesearch/bleve -output=resources/bleve`

+We then open the output GraphML file in yEd to create different layouts.

 ![bleve radial](resources/bleve_radial.png "Grapher on bleve")

 The graph above is laid out with the _radial_ layout.
 It is a more condensed version of the hierarchical layout.
+Interesting to note is that the top level bleve package depends very lightly to the analysis packages, as opposed to the search packages.

 ![bleve natural](resources/bleve_natural.png "Grapher on bleve")

+The _natural_ layout brings out super nodes in a graph.
+The graph above specifically reveals the registry package as a super node.

 ![bleve circle](resources/bleve_circle.png "Grapher on bleve")

+The _circular_ layout is akin to the _chord_ layout often seen in [D3](https://github.com/d3/d3-chord).

 #### Checking package constraints

 ## Planned Work